 Verne had several health issues that needed addressed upon arrival in our program.
 The most important was an emergency surgery for a blockage that was about to kill him.
 Verne recovered quickly from the procedure and we then tended to his ears, feet and skin issues.
 Last but not least, Verne underwent heartworm treatment.

 Overall, the prognostic is excellent but we are asking potential adopters to keep in mind that due to his genetic background (Bulldog) Verne might still be prone to health issues throughout his life.
 Hips, ears, skin, etc. might require management via medicated bathes, special diets, joint supplements and possible pain meds later in life.

 Due to his deformed front feet and possible hip issues, Verne would not make the best running pal.
+In July he underwent surgery on his feet to remove all the scar tissue that had built up from chronic inflammation.
 We also believe he may be hard of hearing.
 He does notice loud sounds but when he is deep asleep he will not be startled awake by everyday noises.

 Needless to say, the little guy has made a significant dent in our medical fund.
 We could use all the help we can get for his care.
 Even if you can’t adopt this sweetheart, you can still help by donating for his care.